|Title:||Executive Director of Intercollegiate Athletics|

 The men’s and women’s basketball program’s made postseason tournament in the same season for the first time in school history.
 The women’s team went 23-10 and qualified for the WNIT while the men’s program posted an 18-16 overall record and earned a berth in the CollegeInsider.com Postseason Tournament.

-This past spring, the women’s tennis team went 15-10 in 2012-13 after winning 12 matches combined over the previous three seasons, a tremendous turnaround under second-year head coach Mark Klysner.
+In the spring, the women’s tennis team went 15-10 in 2012-13 after winning 12 matches combined over the previous three seasons.

 After qualifying for the Horizon League tournament on the final day of the regular season, the softball program made an exciting run to the Horizon League championship game before being eliminated.

-Strollo has concentrated his priorities on facility improvements; full compliance of NCAA regulations; fiscal management and budgetary maintenance; streamlining department organization; increasing visibility and fundraising efforts; and enhancing the overall experience and competitiveness of student-athletes and programs.
+Besides facility improvements, Strollo has also concentrated his priorities on full compliance of NCAA regulations; fiscal management and budgetary maintenance; streamlining department organization; increasing visibility and fundraising efforts; and enhancing the overall experience and competitiveness of student-athletes and programs.

 During his tenure, Strollo has placed a priority on the construction and enhancements of athletic venues.
-The Watson and Tressel Training Site (WATTS), a $12.3 million indoor athletic practice facility, was completed in the summer of 2011.
+The WATTS, a $12.3 million indoor athletic practice facility, was completed in the summer of 2011.
 The WATTS includes a state-of-the-art 300-meter indoor track, a full-length football practice field, baseball and softball batting cages, netting and a chipping and putting green for golf, and locker rooms and office space.

 During the summer of 2011, Beede Field at Stambaugh Stadium underwent a new turf installation.
 Other recent improvements to Stambaugh Stadium have included: renovations to assistant football coaches offices, new softball and soccer locker rooms, north-stadium scoreboard enhancements with new signage, lighting, and advanced safety precautions for videographers.